Prag8855/aab/content/docs/financing-plan-template.md

 English_term: Financing plan template
 German_document: documents/finanzierungsplan-berlin-freelance-visa.pdf
 English_document: documents/finanzierungsplan-berlin-freelance-visa.pdf
-Description: This is a template for the Finanzierungsplan, a document you must bring to your German freelance visa interview
+Description: Use this template to make a Finanzierungsplan for your German freelance visa application.
+This is the official template from the Berlin Ausländerbehörde.
 Date_created: 2018-07-11
 Related_guides:
     guides/freelance-visa.md